neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 ![](images/03-runcypher.png)

 Sometimes it takes a minute to populate this menu, but once it's populated you'll see the nodes, relationships and properties we loaded.
-We have two kinds of nodes, Manager and Company.
+We have two kinds of nodes, manager and company.
 Manager nodes are asset managers.
 Company nodes are the companies that those asset manages buy shares of.
-Managers are related to companies by the "owns" relationship.
+Managers are related to companies by the owns relationship.
 Manager, company and owns all have properties that we can inspect as well.

-Click on "Manager" under "Node Labels to automatically generate a new cypher query.
+Click on "Manager" under "Node Labels" to automatically generate a new cypher query.

 ![](images/04-database.png)